-Sports Management Worldwide's Soccer Athlete Management course is an 8-week on line course taught by Sports Management World Wide that provides the academic foundation for individuals interested in pursuing a career as a soccer agent.
+Sports Management Worldwide's Soccer Agent course provides the academic foundation for individuals interested in pursuing a career as a soccer agent.
 This introductory course is an overview of the issues involved with football player management.
-It is designed as a roadmap of the FIFA registration process and other relevant relegations essential to becoming a football / soccer agent.
-During the course student will also discuss the various facets of a subsequent career in the athlete representation field.
+It is designed as a roadmap of registering as an intermediary and other relevant relegations essential to becoming a Soccer Agent.
+During the course students will also discuss the various facets of a subsequent career in the athlete representation field.
 Areas covered include player assessment and club placement, management services, player marketing, endorsements, and PR.

-Baseball General Managing and Scouting
+Baseball General Manager and Scouting

-The Baseball General Manager and Scouting Course is an 8-week online course taught by Sports Management World Wide that offers cutting edge theories on how to develop a career in professional and collegiate baseball.
+The Baseball General Manager and Scouting course is an 8-week online course taught by Sports Management World Wide that offers cutting edge theories on how to develop a career in professional and collegiate baseball.
 In the ever-changing dynamics of the business of baseball management, today's Baseball GM must learn to balance a budget in the club house, and remain competitive on the field.
-The Baseball General Manager and Scouting Course will cover issues including player personnel, saber metrics, major league scouting, and other essential tools of modern general managers of professional and collegiate baseball organizations.
+The Baseball General Manager and Scouting course will cover issues including player personnel, saber metrics, major league scouting, and other essential tools of modern general managers of professional and collegiate baseball organizations.

-Football General Managing and Scouting
+Football General Manager and Scouting

-The Football General Manager and Scouting Course is a fully accredited 8-week online course taught by Sports Management World Wide that offers cutting edge theories on how to develop a career in football.
+The Football General Manager and Scouting course is an 8-week online course taught by Sports Management World Wide that offers cutting edge theories on how to develop a career in football.
 The course's main focus is developing the student's understanding of the game, how to evaluate talent, and introducing them to some of the cutting-edge theories in the world of football.
 Scouts will learn how to scout both talent, as well as the opposing team's offensive plays.

-Hockey General Managing and Scouting
+Hockey General Manager and Scouting

-The Hockey General Manager and Scouting Course is a fully accredited 8-week online course taught by Sports Management World Wide that offers cutting edge theories on how to develop a career in professional or collegiate hockey.
-The Hockey General Manager and Scouting Course will cover issues including hockey operations, team management, scouting talent, player personnel, cutting edge ways of scouting, NHL traditional scouting techniques, statistical analysis, and other essential tools of modern general managers of professional, major junior, and collegiate hockey organizations.
+The Hockey General Manager and Scouting course is an 8-week online course taught by Sports Management World Wide that offers cutting edge theories on how to develop a career in professional or collegiate hockey.
+The Hockey General Manager and Scouting course will cover issues including hockey operations, team management, scouting talent, player personnel, cutting edge ways of scouting, NHL traditional scouting techniques, statistical analysis, and other essential tools of modern general managers of professional, major junior, and collegiate hockey organizations.
 Students will be trained in RinkNet Software and Steva Digital Video.